Maxim-91/Text-File-Handler/README.md

-# Text File Handler
+# Text File Queue Handler

-The **Text File Handler** is a simple LabVIEW application that demonstrates how to create, append to, and read from a text file.
-This program is useful for basic file operations, such as writing data to a file and then retrieving it later for further processing.
+The **Text File Queue Handler** is a LabVIEW program that allows users to perform various operations on text files while utilizing a queue system for managing tasks.
+This program supports operations like creating files, appending data, reading content, clearing files, and deleting files.
+The queue functionality ensures that tasks are processed sequentially, making it ideal for applications where multiple operations need to be performed on text files in an orderly manner.

 ## Key Features

-1. **File Creation**:
+1. **Queue System for File Operations**:
-   - The program creates a new text file if it doesn't already exist.
+   - The program uses a queue system to manage file tasks such as creating, appending, reading, clearing, and deleting files.
+   - Tasks are processed one at a time, preventing conflicts between operations.

+2. **File Creation and Data Handling**:
-   - If a file already exists, the program can append new data to the existing content.
+   - Users can create a new text file or append data to the existing file.

-2. **Data Appending**:
-   - Allows users to write additional text to the file without overwriting the previous content.
-   - This feature is essential when dealing with data logging, where new entries are added over time.

-3. **File Reading**:
-   - Once the file has been updated, the program reads the content and displays it.
-   - This helps users to verify that the correct data was written to the file.
+   - The program supports both appending to the beginning and the end of the file.

+3. **Reading and Modifying Files**:
+   - After appending or modifying the file, the program can read and display its content.
+   - The program also allows clearing the content of the file or deleting it entirely.

+4. **Task Management**:
+   - Each file operation (e.g., create, append, read, clear, delete) is managed as a task in the queue.
+   - The queue ensures that only one task is executed at a time, maintaining data integrity.

 ## Program Workflow

-1. **Text Input**:
+1. **Task Input**:
-   - The user enters a string of text into the input field (labeled as "тут текст" in the diagram).

-2. **Create or Append**:
+   - The user selects a file operation using the `task` control (e.g., "создать" to create, "добавить в конец" to append, etc.).
+   - The `дані` input provides the data for the task, such as the text to append.

+2. **Queue Operations**:
+   - The selected task is added to the task queue.
+   - Each task is processed in the order it was queued, ensuring operations like file creation, appending, reading, and deletion are handled in sequence.

+3. **File Manipulation**:
+   - Depending on the selected task, the program either creates a file, appends data, reads the file content, clears the file, or deletes it.
+   - After each operation, the program outputs the updated file content or the result of the task.

+## Supported Tasks

-   - The first function checks if a file needs to be created or if it should append to an existing file.
+- **создать (Create)**: Creates a new text file or opens an existing one.
-   - If the file doesn't exist, it is created.
-If it exists, the new text is appended to the end.

-3. **Read the File**:
+- **добавить в начало (Append to Start)**: Adds text to the beginning of the file.
+- **добавить в конец (Append to End)**: Adds text to the end of the file.
-   - After writing the text, the file is immediately read, and the content is loaded into the program's `data` variable.
+- **считать (Read)**: Reads and outputs the content of the file.
-   - The data is then available for further use or display.
+- **очистить (Clear)**: Clears the content of the file, leaving it empty.
+- **удалить (Delete)**: Deletes the file entirely.

 ## Inputs and Outputs

 - **Inputs**:
-  - User input string (the text entered into the "тут текст" field).
+  - `task`: Specifies the file operation to perform (create, append, read, clear, or delete).
+  - `дані`: Provides the text data for the operation (e.g., for appending or creating files).

 - **Outputs**:
-  - The program writes the input string into a text file.
+  - `queue out`: Shows the queue of tasks waiting to be processed.
-  - After writing, it reads the updated content of the file and displays it in the `data` output variable.
+  - `дані вихід`: Outputs the result of the file operation, such as the updated content of the file or confirmation of task completion.

 ## How to Use

 1. Run the program in LabVIEW.
+2. Select a task from the `task` dropdown menu (create, append, read, etc.).
-2. Enter the desired text into the input field.
+3. Input the text (if necessary) into the `дані` field.
-3. The program will create a new file (if not already existing) or append the input text to the file.
-4. After writing the text, the program reads the entire file and updates the `data` output.
+4. The task is added to the queue and processed sequentially.
+5. The result of the task (e.g., file content) is displayed in the `дані вихід` field.

 ## Requirements

 - **LabVIEW** version XX.X or later.
-- Basic understanding of file I/O operations in LabVIEW.
+- Basic understanding of file I/O operations and queues in LabVIEW.

 ## Code
 ### Text File Handler.vi